 Opportunities to Present Research

-Students have the opportunity to share their research at regional and national conferences and at Valpo’s annual Celebration of Undergraduate Scholarship.
+Students have the opportunity to share their research at regional and national conferences and at Valpo’s annual Symposium On Undergraduate Research and Creative Expression.
 Recent presentations by physics and astronomy students include:

 - A Long-Term Variability Study of Dying Low- and Intermediate-Mass Stars